OfficeDev/office-js-docs-pr/docs/develop/json-manifest-overview.md

 During the early preview period, the following limitations apply.

 - The preview version of the Teams manifest only supports Outlook add-ins and only on subscription Office for Windows.
 We're working on extending support to Excel, PowerPoint, and Word.
-- It is not yet possible to combine an add-in with Teams apps, such as a custom Teams tab, or any other Microsoft 365 extension types.
-So, you cannot yet add an add-in to an existing Teams app.
-This will be available before release to general availability.
+- It is not yet possible to combine, and sideload, an add-in with a Teams app, such as a Teams personal tab, or other Microsoft 365 extension types.
+In the coming months, we will continue to extend the preview to support these scenarios and provide additional tools to update manifests to the preview format.

 > [!TIP]
 > Ready to get started with the preview Teams manifest?
 Begin with [Build an Outlook add-in with a Teams manifest (preview)](../quickstarts/outlook-quickstart-json-manifest.md).